 In this capacity, the Title IX Coordinator will utilize formal and informal feedback mechanisms and measurements to assess the campus climate, while implementing a variety of training programs (internally and externally) related to Title IX, Campus SaVE, and VAWA compliance issues.
-To mitigate against bias in any investigation while maximizing availability and assistance to all parties involved (including but not limited to the complainant, respondent, witnesses, investigator(s), decision-maker(s), advisor(s), and individuals hearing appeals), the Title IX Coordinator will not serve as investigator, decision-maker, appeal point, or advisor.
-Rather, the Title IX Coordinator will ensure adequate training for those functioning in these roles, will monitor compliance with the Sexual Harassment and Violence Prevention and Response policies and practices throughout the process, and will facilitate communication with all involved parties.
-Additionally the Title IX Coordinator will assign and monitor any necessary interim support measures through the course of an investigation.
+To mitigate against bias in any investigation while maximizing availability and assistance to all parties involved (including but not limited to the complainant, respondent, witnesses, investigator(s), decision-maker(s), advisor(s), and individuals hearing appeals), the Title IX Coordinator will not serve in multiple roles in the same complaint unless personnel availability makes it necessary and the Title IX Coordinator can do so without conflict of interest or bias.
+The Title IX Coordinator may serve as needed as investigator, decision-maker, or appeal point.
+The Title IX Coordinator should not serve as an advisor.
+The Title IX Coordinator will also ensure adequate training for those functioning in these roles, will monitor compliance with the Sexual Harassment and Violence Prevention and Response policies and practices throughout the process, and will facilitate communication with all involved parties.
+Additionally, the Title IX Coordinator will assign and monitor any necessary interim support measures through the course of an investigation.
+Finally, the Title IX Coordinator is also responsible for monitoring for and responding to barriers to reporting information about conduct that reasonably may constitute sex discrimination.